garrandall/popular-music-data/tracks/when-i-was-your-man-chris-jamison.md

 When our friends talk about you, all it does is just tear me down 'Cause my heart breaks a little when I hear your name

-It all just sounds like oooooh...
+It all just sounds like oh...
 Mmm, too young, too dumb to realize
 That I should've bought you flowers
 And held your hand